proJM-Coding/proJM-pack/README.md

 .
 Better sounds

 .
-Bow stages are colour coded and have diffrent sounds per stage
+Bow stages are colour coded and have different sounds per stage

 .
 Ore textures changed to be easier to see (also old textures)

 .
 Clearer water

 .
-Alows you to see invisible players better (for bedwars)
+Allows you to see invisible players better (for bedwars)

 .
 Lowered fire overlay hight (not in uploaded pack yet, still working on it).